Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 Our Recommendation: Talalay

 Cooling is key for pillows, so we suggest Talalay latex, the more breathable option.
-Look for an option with a breathable cover material as well, like bamboo, Tencel™, or organic cotton.
+Look for an option with a breathable cover material as well, like Tencel™, or organic cotton.

 Natural Comfort with Talalay or Dunlop